Photographing Glitz and Glamour in Shanghai, China

 Alternatively you can turn your gaze across the Huangpu River towards Pudong and its futuristic views of modern China.

 Explore the City on Foot

-I travelled back to Shanghai in 2011 on route to the sublime beauty of Huangshan (i.e., Yellow Mountain) where I spent 3 days, in the middle of winter, hiking and photographing across the top of the group of mountains referred to as Huangshan.
+I travelled back to Shanghai on route to experiencing the sublime beauty of Huangshan (i.e., Yellow Mountain) where I spent three days, in the middle of winter, hiking and photographing.

 A Safe Haven

 During my most recent trip to China I returned to the Peace Hotel for an evening of nostalgia.
 The resident jazz band has played there, in one form or another, since 1929 when the hotel first opened under the name the Cathay Hotel.